RachWalm/black-jack/README.md

 "Queen": f"""{Fore.CYAN}Queen{Fore.WHITE} \U0001F451 """,
 ```

 3. Simplistic reading of the cards was aided by the use of emojis.
-The initial idea to use the cards emojis.
+The initial idea was to use the cards emojis.
 This idea was quickly disregarded when it became apparent that they were unreadable due to size on the terminal output, so a crown and the emojis for the suits were used instead.
 This was taken from [emoji](https://pypi.org/project/emoji/).
 It was attempted to also do the Jack, King and Queen with their own emoji's but the available emoji's didn't make that clear.
 So it was decided just to have a crown to show that they were court cards.

-4. To make the code more readable it and not so bulky, additional *x.py* files were created.
+4. To make the code more readable and less bulky, additional *x.py* files were created.
 This allowed bulky string literals to be taken out of the code (some were left in where they were one line, or required global variables to be available, or if the information described what the code was doing).
-An *ascii.py* was created as this was just pictorial and not needed to for anyone reading the code.
+An *ascii.py* was created as this was just pictorial and not needed by anyone reading the code.
 Generating the cards was also grouped and put in *cards.py*.
 More could have been done on this if time allowed.

 5. A dictionary of the emojis was also taken out of the *run.py* as it was originally set up as a *if/elif* with each emoji having it's own line.
 The dictionary in a different file was easier to read and out of the way.